Offsetting Liquidation Engine Profits with Market Maker Losses

 By combining the Liquidation Engine, automated Market Makers and the Insurance Fund, the exchange would be able to guarantee its liabilities whilst also creating liquid futures markets with tight bid/ask spreads.

 Profits made by the Liquidation Engine are given back to the market in the form of losses made by the exchange’s very active automated Market Makers.
-This will attract large numbers of traders who will compete for their share of those losses, further increasing liquidity.
+This will attract large numbers of Betfair Traders who will compete for their share of those losses, further increasing liquidity.

 Market Maker Proposal Key Points